godotengine/godot-docs/classes/class_light3d.rst

 - |void| **set_bake_mode**\ (\ value\: :ref:`BakeMode<enum_Light3D_BakeMode>`\ )
 - :ref:`BakeMode<enum_Light3D_BakeMode>` **get_bake_mode**\ (\ )

 The light's bake mode.
 This will affect the global illumination techniques that have an effect on the light's rendering.
-See :ref:`BakeMode<enum_Light3D_BakeMode>`.

 \ **Note:** Meshes' global illumination mode will also affect the global illumination rendering.
 See :ref:`GeometryInstance3D.gi_mode<class_GeometryInstance3D_property_gi_mode>`.